ws-garcia/VBA-CSV-interface/docs/api/methods/dumptoaccesstable.md

 ## Behavior

-If a table named *tableName* already exist in the database, the operation is aborted.
+If a table named *tablename* already exists in the database, the method will attempt to append the data.
 User can specify the fields for create indexes by name or by absolute position through the *fieldsToIndexing* parameter.
 When the *fieldsToIndexing* parameter is not set, the data is dumped into the database table without indexing more fields than the record position.

 >⚠️**Caution**
 >{: .text-grey-lt-000 .bg-green-000 }